pairinteraction/pairinteraction/docs/about.rst

 are still a rather young technology, they already achieve fidelities on par with other leading quantum computing platforms, and offer the potential for scalable architectures.

-For what is the pairinteraction software?
+For what is the PairInteraction software?
 -----------------------------------------

 To use Rydberg atoms, it is necessary to understand the interactions between them and how they can be tuned to fulfill the needs of the desired application.
-The pairinteraction software package provides a Python library and graphical user interface to calculate the interaction potentials between Rydberg atoms as well as single-atom properties such as lifetimes, energies, and energy shifts by electric and magnetic fields.
+The PairInteraction software package provides a Python library and graphical user interface to calculate the interaction potentials between Rydberg atoms as well as single-atom properties such as lifetimes, energies, and energy shifts by electric and magnetic fields.
 To achieve accurate results, state-of-the-art approaches are used (such as multi-channel quantum defect theory for atoms with two valence electrons and Green tensor